 More info about it: De Lumineuze Nachten

 During the Dordrecht December days, there will be a route of around 1,5 km in the city centre, where you can walk along light art installations.
-From 12 December 2025 to 4 January 2026.
+The Dordtse Decemberdagen run from 11 December 2026 to 3 January 2027, with the light route inside that window — check the exact dates on the site.

 More info about it: Dwaalspoor